microsoft/PyMarlin/website/docs/plugins/hf_seq_classification.md

         |-- Corona_NLP_test.csv
 ```

 The plugin uses pandas to read the file into a dataframe, however the expected encoding is utf-8.
-This dataset has a different encoding so we will need to do some preprocessing.
-After creating a train-val split, finally save the train, val, test files in separate directories.
+This dataset has a different encoding so we will need to do some preprocessing and create a train-val split.

 ```python
 import pandas as pd